mikotin/hana-cloud-chart/README.md

 ## Using Charts

-Vaadin Charts is a commercial tool, consult https://vaadin.com/charts
-To get a license
+Vaadin Charts is a commercial tool - but with possibility for free open-source development - consult https://vaadin.com/charts to get a license